mariloutb/Dapper-Plus/docs2/pages/troubleshooting/trial-period-expired-exception.md

 Make sure to register your license before calling any other methods from our library.
 Otherwise, you could enable the trial period instead.

-Make sure to follow all recommendation about how to setup your license: [Licensing](http://dapper-plus.net/licensing)
+Make sure to follow all recommendations about how to setup your license: [Licensing](http://dapper-plus.net/licensing)